starkshaw/TeX/README.md

 # TeX
-This is a repository of sample TeX documents.
+This is a repository of example TeX documents.